dgarske/wolfssl/wrapper/CSharp/README.md

 A Visual Studio solution `wolfSSL_CSharp.sln` is provided.
 This will allow you to build the wrapper library and examples.
 It includes the wolfSSL Visual Studio project directly.

+To successfully run and build the solution on Windows Visual Studio you will need to open a new solution `wolfSSL_CSharp.sln` located in `wrapper\CSharp\wolfSSL_CSharp.sln`.

+Select the CPU type, configuration, and target file. select `Build` and either `Rebuild Solution` or `Build Solution`.

+If you have problems with the .dll you can change the output path by going into the Solution Explorer, left clicking the solution you wish to configure, select Properties and then Output Directory.
+The default is, `bin\$(Configuration)\$(Platform)\`

 ## Linux (Ubuntu) using mono